dingxiao/dari/docs/documentation/tutorial.md

 Additionally, we need a way to store a user's response to the poll so we'll create a brand new object `UserResponse` remembering this time to include the `@Indexed` annotation.
-And then create an instance method on Poll called `submit(User, Answer)`.
+Then create an instance method on Poll called `submit(User, Answer)`.

 {% highlight java %}